 Employers are now obliged to automatically enrol you into their own workplace pension scheme and for most older workers, it makes good financial sense to stay in.

-A band of earnings between £6,136 and £50,000 (from April 2019) is used to calculate minimum payments, but many employers disregard these limits and simply calculate contributions on your whole earnings.
+A band of earnings between £6,240 and £50,000 (as of April 2019) is used to calculate minimum payments, but many employers disregard these limits and simply calculate contributions on your whole earnings.

 You have to pay in 5% of your earnings and your employer will pay in 3%.
 In total, payments will be a minimum of 8% of your gross earnings within the band of earnings set out above.
 However, as noted, your employer may decide to base contributions on all of your earnings.